 For some odd reason, though, it felt familiar.
 But where had I seen it??

 AH!
 I’VE GOT IT!
 The first time I ever saw a “person” cleaning like this was when I was watching my favorite anime, Samurai Champloo.
 There was an episode (Episode 10 to be exact) where a monk gives the three, main, wandering characters (Fuu, Jin & Mugen) food and shelter in exchange for some good, old-fashioned hard work.

 Jin cleans the halls of the temple using the zoukin gake.
 I thought it looked pretty cool on the cartoon, but I didn’t think people actually cleaned that way…until I saw it for myself that is.

-I asked two of my students if this cleaning method had a name, and indeed it does.
-It is called ZOUKIN GAKE ぞうきんがけ.
+After asking two of my students if this cleaning method had a name, I learned that it does indeed: ZOUKIN GAKE ぞうきんがけ.

-I tried it and wasn’t nearly as good at it as my superkids were, but I have to admit I enjoyed being down there, experiencing what they experience everyday.
+After seeing it I tried it.
+Let’s just say I wasn’t nearly as good at it as my super kids were, but I have to admit I enjoyed being down there, experiencing what they experience every day.

 Wanna add a little Japanese culture to your cleaning?
 The next time your kitchen floor needs a good mopping, try out the zoukin gake pose instead of using the mop.
-If you have kids with loads of energy, you owe it to yourself to try this at least once.
-Younger Japanese kids seem to have alot of fun with it.
+If your have kids with loads of energy, you owe it to yourself to try this at least once.
+Younger Japanese kids seem to have a lot of fun with it.